Can Africa supply Europe's energy demand? | DW | 21.03.2022

 Since Russia invaded Ukraine, Africa's largest gas exporter to the European Union, Algeria, has expressed a willingness to increase natural gas and LNG exports.
 There are currently four pipelines that transport gas from Africa to Europe directly.
 However, these are all located in North Africa.
 The major hurdle is building new infrastructure in sub-Saharan Africa to connect with the existing network in North Africa.

-Energy broker Chinedu Olayinka believes that for Africa to reach a short-term solution, the continent needs to amend the fiscal regimes that allow oil companies to make more money from their investments.
-He also emphasized the need for Africa to ramp out vices like corruption, crude oil theft, and remove as much red tape as possible.
-In addition, countries that consume lots of oil like Germany and China ought to sign special bilateral deals, in which the consumer countries invest in the energy sector of the producer countries.
+Olayinka said that, for Africa to reach a short-term solution, the continent needs to amend the fiscal regimes that allow oil companies to make more money from their investments.
+He also emphasized the need for Africa to ramp out issues such as corruption and crude oil theft, and remove as much red tape as possible.
+In addition, he said, countries that consume lots of oil such as Germany and China ought to sign special bilateral deals in which the consumer countries invest in the energy sector of the producer countries.

 Edited by: Chrispin Mwakideu